laurajsdias/test-devsecops-actionnetwork/README.md

 In order to create the VPC, I went for a pretty straightforward approach.
 It is basically one main VPC, 4 subnets and all the resources needed in order for it to work (like internet gateway, routing tables, choosing of availability zones).
 This VPC is created in the 10.0.0.0/16 network range and it is by default created on us-east-1 region (N. Virginia).

 Cloudformation was the main tool in this project.
-So I've created a yaml file (vpc-stack.yml) with all the parameter needed to launch this background infrastructure.
+So I've created a yaml file (vpc-stack.yml) with all the parameters needed to launch this background infrastructure.
 And, to launch this stack without using the AWS console, all you have to do is to launch a simple script.

 Using Cloudformation as well, I've created the yaml (web-server-stack.yml) for provisioning the web servers asked on the assignment.